Kentucky Equine Adoption Center

 2007

-Some of the biggest names in racing threw their support behind the Kentucky Equine Adoption Center (KYEAC) when it was founded in 2007.
+Some of the biggest names in racing threw their support behind Kentucky Equine Adoption Center (KYEAC) when it was founded in 2007.
 Among them were Racing Hall of Fame horsemen Chris McCarron and Nick Zito and noted owners and breeders Arthur Hancock and the late Marylou Whitney.
 The organization has since provided a much-needed service in finding homes for unwanted horses of all breeds, although half the herd is generally Thoroughbreds.